 - Be sure to rinse vigorously to remove any plaque you might have loosened.

-Flossing for New York City and Manhattan Gingivitis Patients
+Flossing for New York City Gingivitis Patients

 Periodontal disease often occurs between the teeth where your toothbrush can’t reach.
 Flossing once a day using the right technique can remove plaque from these areas.
 Here’s how: